Follow Big Ben in big game for Pittsburgh Steelers

 Season: 19-22-4

 Las Vegas Review-Journal sports betting columnist Matt Youmans can be reached at myoumans@reviewjournal.com or 702-387-2907.
 He co-hosts “The Las Vegas Sportsline” weekdays at 2 p.m. on ESPN Radio (1100 AM).
-Follow on Twitter: @mattyoumans247.
+Follow @mattyoumans247 on Twitter.